The Sample Complexity of Up-to-$\varepsilon$ Multi-Dimensional Revenue Maximization: Main Result Proof Overview

 \section{Main Result Proof Overview}

 In this \lcnamecref{overview} we roughly sketch our learning algorithm and present each of the main ideas behind its analysis, by presenting a proof overview structured to present each of these ideas separately.
 The proof overview is given in this \lcnamecref{overview} only for an additive multi-item setting, and some elements of the proof are omitted or glossed over for readability.
-The full proof, which contains all omitted details and applies to a general arbitrary Lipschitz setting, and in which the main ideas that are surveyed in this \lcnamecref{overview} separately are quite intermingled, is given in \cref{bic}.\footnote{The somewhat less involved proof for DSIC auctions that is sketched in this \lcnamecref{overview} as an intermediary proof is given in \cref{dsic}, both since we find that result interesting in its own right, and to allow interested readers to familiarize themselves with that proof before diving into the more involved proof for BIC auctions in \cref{bic}.}
+The full proof, which contains all omitted details and applies to a general arbitrary Lipschitz setting, and in which the main ideas that are surveyed in this \lcnamecref{overview} separately are quite intermingled, is given in \cref{bic}.\footnote{The somewhat less involved proof for DSIC auctions that is sketched in this \lcnamecref{overview} as an intermediary proof is given in \cref{dsic} (in that \lcnamecref{dsic}, though, the analysis is more general as it refers to general Lipschitz valuations and not only to additive valuations as in this \lcnamecref{overview}), both since we find that result interesting in its own right, and to allow interested readers to familiarize themselves with that proof before diving into the more involved proof for BIC auctions in \cref{bic}.}

-Our learning algorithm is similar in nature to the one presented in \cite{dhp16} for certain single-parameter environments, however the analysis that we will use to show that it does not overfit the samples is completely different (even for single-parameter environments, where our analysis holds for arbitrary allocation constraints).
+Our learning algorithm is similar in nature to the one presented in \citet{dhp16} for certain single-parameter environments, however the analysis that we will use to show that it does not overfit the samples is completely different (even for single-parameter environments, where our analysis holds for arbitrary allocation constraints).
 Recall that our result is (necessarily) information-theoretic and not computationally efficient.
 Therefore, some steps in the algorithm perform operations that are not known to be performable in poly-time (but can certainly be performed without access to any $V_{i,j}$).
 In particular, our algorithm will solve an instance of a Bayesian revenue maximization problem for a precisely given input of finite support (step 2).

 \paragraph{Algorithm.} We start with $S$ (to be determined later) independent samples from each $V_{i,j}$.
 Our algorithm roughly proceeds as follows: \begin{enumerate} \item For each bidder $i$ and good $j$, round all samples from $V_{i,j}$ down to the nearest multiple of $\varepsilon$.
 Denote the uniform distribution over these rounded samples by $W_{i,j}$. \item Find an IR and $O(\varepsilon)$-IC (see below) multi-item auction that maximizes the revenue from the product of the rounded empirical distributions $W_{i,j}$.
 Denote this auction by~$\mu$. \item Return the auction $\mu^{\varepsilon}$, which on input $\vec{v}$, rounds down all actual bids to the nearest multiple of $\varepsilon$, $\lfloor\vec{v}\rfloor_\varepsilon$, and allocates and charges payments according to the output of $\mu(\lfloor\vec{v}\rfloor_\varepsilon)$ when run on these rounded bids. \end{enumerate}